A practical guide to Digital Micro-mirror Devices (DMDs) for wavefront shaping: Introduction

 To comprehend both the capabilities and limitations of DMD technology for coherent wavefront shaping, it is crucial to understand the device's operating principles and its original design intentions.
 Investigated and developed by Texas Instruments since the 1980s, DMDs gained prominence in the 1990s for video projection applications since the 1990s under the commercial name of Digital Light Processing (DLP)~\cite{hornbeck1997digital,Dudley2003emerging}.
 The technology enables high-resolution, high-speed, and high-contrast-ratio modulation of light.
 DMDs operate by toggling the state of small mirrors between two distinct angles, denoted as $\pm \theta_\text{DMD}$.
 The device is originally engineered for amplitude modulation in video projection applications.
 In this configuration, one mirror angle directs light into the projection lens, while the alternate angle results in the light path being blocked (see Fig.~\ref{fig:combined_pixel}).
 Given that projectors utilize incoherent light and that the DMD plane is optically conjugated with the projection screen, aberrations within the DMD plane are generally not problematic.
 Similarly, phase fluctuations induced by temperature variations, as well as minor vibrations from the cooling hardware, are inconsequential in this context.
 The DMD is designed to produce binary on/off modulation, which is then leveraged to generate grayscale images via pulse-width modulation.
 Color modulation is accomplished through the use of a color wheel in conjunction with a bright white light source.\\

 Third-party companies have developed kits tailored for research applications, which include a DMD, a control board, and a software interface.
 Specifically, Vialux devices~\cite{vialux} offer an FPGA board that enables high-speed modulation by allowing frames to be stored in the device's memory~\cite{hofling2004alp}.
 However, standard Texas Instruments video projector evaluation modules can also be repurposed into wavefront shaping devices~\cite{Cox2021converting}, though at a compromised modulation speed.
 These systems can further be converted into phase or complex field modulators.
-This is typically achieved by encoding the optical phase into the spatial displacement of binary spatial fringes displayed on the DMD, followed by filtering the high spatial frequencies in the Fourier plane~\cite{lee1979binary}.
-Such a configuration permits multi-level complex modulation but sacrifices spatial resolution.
-The implementation and performance of such systems are explored in a separate tutorial~\cite{Gutierrez2024DMD} and will not be elaborated upon here.
-For the remainder of this paper, it will be assumed that the DMD is used for complex modulation via such a method.\\